Summer 2020 is your very last chance to join our team and explore the stunning beauty of Dilijan National Park with us!

 Every year since then, we’ve offered our supporters the exclusive opportunity to become part of this story and experience first-hand the fruits of our labours – and the money you’ve raised by participating has helped us improve the trail network in Dilijan National Park yet further!

 This year we’ll be offering this opportunity for one final time before we move the focus of our work to other parts of the country.
 As always, you’ll be accompanied by members of the crew who actually built the trail.
 We’ll share our stories of how the trail came to be, what we discovered through designing and developing the route – and what the future holds for the Transcaucasian Trail in other, less-explored parts of Armenia…

 This experience combines stunning natural beauty with the best of Armenian hospitality.

 The Caucasus is famous for two things: gravity-defying mountain landscapes, and some of the friendliest people on Earth!
-The most authentic experience possible, therefore, is a combination of both – and that’s exactly what you’ll find in store for you when you join us in July 2020!
+The most authentic experience possible, therefore, is a combination of both – and that’s exactly what you’ll find in store for you when you join us this July.
 Read on for the full itinerary…

 Sunday July 5th: Walking tour of Yerevan & transfer to Dilijan

 We’ll meet in the Armenian capital of Yerevan at 12:00 midday, take a short walking tour, then at 14:00 depart for Khachardzan, a small village in Dilijan National Park.
 We’ll spend the night at family guesthouse, enjoy a home-cooked meal, and prepare for our departure on foot the following morning.